-Travel extended to save airfare cost (i.e. Saturday night stay) may be reimbursed when the cost of the airfare plus additional expenses associated with the extended stay (i.e. additional lodging, meals) is equal or less that the cost of the airfare had the employee not extended the trip.
+Travel extended to save airfare cost (e.g. Saturday night stay) may be reimbursed when the cost of the airfare plus additional expenses associated with the extended stay (e.g. additional lodging, meals) is equal or less that the cost of the airfare had the employee not extended the trip.
 A justification statement documenting these savings must be attached to the expense report.